JosephCrispell/coverage_shield/README.md

 # Tasks

-- TODO Add tests for git functions
 - TODO Add tests for main
+- TODO improve coverage of tests for git functions if possible

 # Installing `python_coverage_badge` 📦
 To install this package, follow these two steps: